Loading...

 LiveSafe

-LiveSafe is a smartphone app that helps members of The Claremont Colleges find resources and information as well as communicate suspicious or hazardous activities to Campus Safety.
+LiveSafe is a smartphone app designed to help members of The Claremont Colleges access resources, report suspicious or hazardous activities, and communicate with Campus Safety.

 • Download the free app from the App Store or Google Play.

-• Once you have downloaded, select your college or university’s name.
+• After downloading, select your college or university’s name.

-• Allow “Push Notifications” to be enabled in your “settings.”
-The campus department will also send alerts through SMS, email, and push notifications
+• Enable “Push Notifications” in your settings to receive alerts via SMS, email, and push notifications.

 Links: